Never miss an important update |

 Opportunities are Infinite

 Such crimes attract car owners seeking insurance at unrealistically low prices.
-The instructor's insurance policy covers the learners' driver school until they pass the test, and for the first car, they need to get insurance.
+The instructor's insurance policy covers the learners' driving school until they pass the test, and for the first car, they need to get insurance.

 Most fake offers are made on social media sites like Facebook or Instagram, and many have suffered financial loss due to organised insurance scams active since 2016.
 The young driver seeking insurance does not know the consequences of accepting papers from such sources.